3 min read

 The Liquid Cooling Advantage for HPC and AI Data Centers

-There are several approaches that data centers can use to tackle their cooling challenges.
+There are several data center cooling methods, systems and solutions that data centers can use to tackle their cooling challenges.
 Traditional air based cooling is one option, but this is largely considered obsolete because of the enormous amount of energy (and space) to power the fans that do the cooling.
 Because of those limitations, data centers have been steadily turning to liquid cooling techniques - some that use water and others that do not.
-The challenge with water-based solutions is that they open up the risk to leakage that can severely damage both processors and servers ( a hefty risk when a data center has hundreds of $200-$300K servers.)
-This approach is also dependent on water flow and a lot of it!
+The challenge with data center cooling using water-based solutions is that they open up the risk to leakage that can severely damage both processors and servers (a hefty risk when a data center has hundreds of $200-$300K servers.)
+This data center cooling approach is also dependent on water flow and a lot of it!
 Just take Microsoft as an example.
 Microsoft’s latest Environmental Sustainability Report shows that its data center water usage increased 34% from 2021 to 2022.
 The company used more than 1.7 billion gallons of water in 2022, which is said to be enough to fill more than 2,500 Olympic-sized swimming pools.

 For these reasons above and more, data centers don’t want to use water in their facilities.
 That has created an enormous opportunity for direct-to-chip waterless liquid cooling solutions, particularly two phase approaches.
 Many of the high-performance chips being designed today are based on chiplet architectures and a two-phase solution such as ZutaCore’s HyperCool® can ensure that every part of the chip gets the cooling it needs seamlessly and automatically.
 Below are some of the other key advantages of this technology: